GSA/piv-guides/_devconfig/ssh.md

 collection: devconfig
 ---

-# Use PIV/CAC and Secure Shell (SSH) to Remotely Access UNIX-like Servers from a Windows, Linux, or Mac Workstation
+# Using PIV/CAC and Secure Shell (SSH) to Remotely Access UNIX-like Servers from a Windows, Linux, or Mac Computer

-As a system administrator (SA), you need the ability to remotely access UNIX-like servers from your Windows, Linux, or Mac workstation.
+As a system administrator (SA), you need the ability to remotely access UNIX-like servers from your Windows, Linux, or Mac computer.
 By using your PIV/CAC for authentication and SSH for remote access

 - This guide explains how to use....will walk you through using ...your PIV/CAC card for authentication and the SSH remote-access steps, according to your particular workstation's operating system (OS).
 How to use....SSH for remote access from your workstation...